GnRlLeclerc/real-time-sqlx/README.md

 }
 ```

-Generate the boilerplate code that creates the structures and Tauri commands needed to communicate with the frontend:
+Generate the boilerplate code that creates the structures and Tauri commands needed to communicate with the frontend.
+You have to specify `(sql table name, rust struct)` pairs that will be matched together by the engine.

 ```rust
 real_time_sqlx::real_time_tauri!(sqlite, ("models", Model), ("todos", Todo));  // For Sqlite (recommended for Tauri)